harryzcy/mailbox/doc/api.md

 - `order`: `asc` or `desc` (default)
 - `nextCursor`: cursor returned by List response (optional)

+Note: although `year` and `month` are optional, they must be both provided or both left empty.

 ### Get

 Get an email given it's messageID.